 There is a worldwide shortage of audiologists.
 It is not efficient to have trained specialists travelling to remote areas where technology could do the same job.

 The KUDUwave™ is vital in enabling hearing testing in underserved areas.
 It combines the sound booth, audiometer, and headset in a single, lightweight device.
-This makes hearing testing available anywhere in the world.
-Tele-audiology enables audiologists to service remote locations without compromising on quality.
+This makes hearing testing available anywhere in the world and enables audiologists to service remote locations without compromising on quality.
 Creating employment through training KUDUwave™ operators, we open a world of opportunities at the same time.

-How do audiological societies and regulating bodies tend to view Tele-audiology?
+How do audiological societies and regulating bodies tend to view this technology?

 What's the future you envisage for the hearing healthcare delivery system in remote/rural areas?